THE NUREMBERG TRIALS

-“This is a delicate issue touching my faith.
+Relying on God is a delicate issue touching my faith.
 I felt always in life that I mainly had to rely upon myself…with my conscience, with all that I am, belonging to an ancient Jewish community which I have never betrayed.
 Though we were persecuted under the racial laws, I felt that my dignity required that I not die myself because I was being persecuted.
 And I stuck to my identity.
-I was not particularly religious but when I went to America, I met a nice Jewish boy.
+I was not particularly religious, but when I went to America, I met a nice Jewish boy.
 An Italian Jew.
-And we were married in the Spanish & Portuguese Synagogue.”
+And we were married in the Spanish and Portuguese synagogue.”

 I met Tullia Zevi in her flat overlooking the streets of the Jewish Ghetto in Rome.
 Tullia Zevi was a larger-than-life figure in the Italian Jewish community.
 I am so grateful that my producer in Rome, Sheri Jennings, was able to secure an interview with her.
 Tullia’s family was fortunate to get out of Italy at the beginning of World War II, first to Paris but then to the United States.
 In Boston, she met her husband, also an Italian Jew.
 He came back before the end of the war to work in the underground, creating shortwave radio broadcasts.